-If you own a 2D mammography system, you’ve probably seen most of your competition step up to 3D.
+If you own a 2D mammography system, you’ve probably seen many of your competitors step up to 3D mammography.
 3D systems have been proven better at detecting cancer- especially in dense and/or fatty breasts.
 More insurance providers have also come aboard with increased reimbursement for 3D studies.
-With these factors at play, the feasibility of justifying a 3D price tag seems more doable for more facilities.
+With these factors at play, the feasibility of justifying a 3D price tag seems more doable than in the past.

 When you want to set your facility up with a reliable, quality mammo system, a used Hologic Dimensions 3D Tomo unit can be a great pick.
 On top of that, if you do your homework and work with a reputable provider, the overall value can be very high.
 There are certainly opportunities out there that will allow you to spend less, but many of them require you to take on more risk and sacrifice ongoing support and peace of mind.

 If you're ready to take a closer look at a Hologic Dimensions 3D or another digital mammography system, we're ready to assist.
 Click on the button below to let us know more about your project and to get an estimate.